Orwall46/FastAPI_Redis_YOLOv5/README.md

 ## Launch app, start redis backend

-Proceed to REDISQ folder and run the app, then go to url
+Proceed to REDIS folder and run the app, then go to url
 ```
-cd REDISQ
+cd FastAPI_Redis_YOLOv5
 ```
 ```
 uvicorn main:app --reload